composablesys/collabs/docs/src/index.md

 Using [npm](https://docs.npmjs.com/cli/v8/commands/npm): `npm i --save @collabs/collabs`

-Collabs is written in TypeScript and should work in any JavaScript environment (browser, NodeJS, etc.).
+Collabs is written in TypeScript and should work in any JavaScript environment (browser, Node.js, etc.).

 ## Demos